Submitted by on

 • February 26, 2024—The public comment period for the proposed rule closed.

-• By Autumn 2025—The final rule is expected to be published, and self-assessments are expected to be required for CMMC 2.0 Level 1 and Level 2, as a condition of DoD contract awards.
-October 1, 2026—From this date, the DOD intends to include CMMC requirements for Levels 1, 2 and 3 in all solicitations when FCI or CUI information requires protection under the contract.
-Also by this date, Level 2 Certification Assessments are expected to be required as a condition of contract awards for all contracts that involve CUI.
+• October 1, 2026—From this date, the DOD intends to include CMMC requirements for Levels 1, 2 and 3 in all solicitations when FCI or CUI information requires protection under the contract.
+Also by this date, Level 2 Certification Assessments are expected to be required as a condition of contract awards for all applicable contracts that involve CUI.

-The CMMC deadline is subject to change, and the DoD may make adjustments based on public comments that are received about the proposed rule.
+The CMMC deadline is subject to change, and the DoD may make further adjustments based on public comments that are received about the proposed rule.

 The steps required to meet the CMMC compliance deadline should be taken sooner rather than later.